WebFiori/framework/README.md

 ```
 This command will create new folder with the name `my-site` and install the framework inside it.

+For more information about how to setup the framework, [check here](https://webfiori.com/learn/installation).

+## Contribution

+For information on how to contribute to the project, [check here](https://webfiori.com/contribute).

 ## Notes
 * This project is a hoppy project.
 * The main aim of this project is learning.
 * The project is reletivly new and for sure has issues.
-* If you think that there is a better way of doing things or wants new feature, feel free to drop an issue.
+* If you think that there is a better way of doing things or wants new feature, feel free to [drop an issue](https://github.com/WebFiori/framework/issues/new).
 * To report security vulnerabilities, please send an email to [ibrahim@webfiori.com](mailto:ibrahim@webfiori.com).

 ## License

 The project is licensed under MIT license.